openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 #### Credential Request Errors {#credential-request-errors}

-If the Credential Request is requesting for the issuance of a credential not supported by the Credential Endpoint, the HTTP response body uses the `application/json` media type with an HTTP 400 (Bad Request) status code (unless specified otherwise) and includes one of the following parameters with the response:
+If the Credential Request is requesting for the issuance of a credential not supported by the Credential Endpoint, the HTTP response body uses the `application/json` media type with an HTTP 400 (Bad Request) status code (unless specified otherwise) and includes the following parameters with the response:

 * `error`: REQUIRED.
 A key at the top level of a JSON object, the value of which SHOULD be a single ASCII [@!USASCII] error code from the following:
   * `invalid_credential_request`: The Credential Request is missing a required parameter, includes an unsupported parameter or parameter value, repeats the same parameter, or is otherwise malformed.